 As you develop your daily writing habit, focus on how triggers can help you become a more productive writer.
 Analyze your routine in the moments before you typically write.
 Look for repetitive or consistent things that can serve as a Pavlovian-like reminder that it’s time to work on your manuscript.
 For example, if you brew a cup of tea before you sit down to write, brewing tea becomes the action that signals your brain that it is time to write.
 Also, be aware of triggers that can distract you from your writing and take steps to silence those before you get to work.

 The WriteOwls blog about writing and the writing life.
 We primarily write picture books, middle grade, and young adult fiction.
 As each of us shares her unique writing experiences, influences, motivations, and resources, our joint goal is to enrich our writing journeys and yours.

 Follow Our Blog

-Tagsauthor motivation authors backstory book recommendations books celebrations character character development characters conferences conflict criticism description dialogue discussion question discussion questions first draft goals inspiration learning narrative plot POV practical prompts reading research revision romance setting setting goals structure time management voice WBM willpower worldbuilding Write by Midnight writer's block writer's life writing writing habits writing life writing resources writing routines writing tips
+Tagsauthor motivation authors backstory book recommendations books celebrations character character development characters conferences conflict criticism description dialogue discussion question discussion questions first draft goals inspiration learning narrative plot POV practical prompts reading research revision setting setting goals structure time management voice WBM willpower worldbuilding Write by Midnight writer's block writer's life writing writing habits writing life writing resources writing routines writing tip writing tips